dasch-swiss/dsp-tools/docs/dsp-tools-usage.md

 dsp-tools stop-stack
 ```

-This deletes all Docker volumes, and removes all data that was in the database.
+This command deletes all Docker volumes, and removes all data that was in the database.

 Some notes: